yasseryahiia/safe-city/README.md

 # safe-city
+note1: use python 3.11.7 to able to use sql_alchmey

-note: install an 2 extensions called 'SQLite3 Editor - SQLite ' to be able to see the database
+note2: install an 2 extensions called 'SQLite3 Editor - SQLite ' to be able to see the database

 ------------------------------------------------------------------
 folder istance has the database . folder SafeCity has the project and the run from file 'run.py'  .